-The Gearing Up program is designed to enhance the physical, emotional and social health of women in treatment for addiction, through biking.
-The ultimate goal is for women to transition to the next phase of their recovery as healthy individuals and bicycle riders, who use bikes for exercise, recreation and transportation.
+The Gearing Up program is designed to enhance the physical, emotional and social health of women, trans, and gender-nonconforming people in treatment for addiction, through biking.
+The ultimate goal is for participants to transition to the next phase of their recovery as healthy individuals and bicycle riders, who use bikes for exercise, recreation and transportation.

-Gearing Up is a voluntary program offered to women enrolled in one of three addiction treatment programs in the Philadelphia area:
+Gearing Up is a voluntary program offered to those enrolled in one of three addiction treatment programs in the Philadelphia area:

 Interim House in Mt.
 Airy

 Bike rides are led three times per week by Gearing Up Ride Leaders and volunteers.
 As participants track their miles and meet milestones, they receive incentives such as water bottles, shirts, socks, and sweatshirts.
 Those who pedal 150 miles with Gearing Up earn their own bicycle (!)